-If you, or someone you know, have been affected by family violence, or you denounce this antisocial criminal behavior, we invite you to join the 15th Annual Gladys Ricart and Victims of Domestic Violence Memorial Walk—also known as Brides’ March—on Saturday, September 26, 2015.
+If you or someone you know has been affected by family violence or if you denounce this antisocial criminal behavior, we invite you to join the Brides’ March at the Annual Gladys Ricart and Victims of Domestic Violence Memorial Walk on .

-A goal of the 15th Annual March is to have a minimum of 200 women walking in wedding dresses alongside 300 men dressed in black.
-Please visit the Wedding Dress webpage for the Marchs’ symbolism of marching in a wedding dress.
-We encourage women to wear white wedding dresses but if you cannot or do not want to march in a wedding dress, please wear All white.
-If you want to march in a wedding dress but don’t have one, visit the Wedding Dress webpage for information on how to obtain one.
+Because the white wedding dress has become the profound symbol of the March, we encourage all women to wear one.
+But if you cannot, or do not want to march in a wedding dress, please wear All white.
+If you want to march in a wedding dress but don’t have one, please visit the Wedding Dress page for information on how to obtain one.

-The Brides’ March needs men who denounce domestic violence to join forces in publicly denouncing and raising awareness of this antisocial criminal behavior.
-We ask that Men please dress in All black representing mourning for those who have lost their lives to this crime.
+The Brides’ March calls on men who denounce domestic violence to join forces in publicly denouncing and raising awareness of this antisocial criminal behavior.
+Men please dress in ALL black to represent mourning for the many that have lost their lives to this crime.

-To get a count of the number of people expected to attend, please register at the Registration page.
-Also, please be sure to review the Disclosure page for important information about participating in the Brides’ March.
+To get a count of the number of people expected to attend, please register at the Registration page, and please be sure to review the Disclosure page for important information about participating in the Memorial Walk.

-Get involved by helping to spread the word about the Brides’ March through your social media outlets.
-For additional information contact Grace Pérez, Brides' March Coordinator, at BridesMarch@aol.com
+Get involved by organizing a group of your family, friends, neighbors, coworkers etc. to attend with you, and by spreading the word about the event through your social media outlets.
+Please use #BridesMarch.
+For additional information contact Grace Pérez, Brides' March Coordinator, at BridesMarch@aol.com.

 Please know the Brides’ March is not a direct service provider.
 If you or someone you know is in danger call 911.
 Visit our Contact Page for information on domestic violence hotlines and programs providing direct services.